 To ensure the best progress and experience, students are required to practice at least length of their lesson 6 days a week.
 There is no magic when it comes to making progress.
 You must put the time in to get rewarded!
 If the teacher feels the student is not practicing enough the student will be given a verbal warning.
 If there is still no improvement the student may be asked to leave the program.

 If a student knows s/he needs to miss a lesson, then it is best to switch lesson times with another student.
 Lessons are made up at the teacher’s discretion.
-If a teacher misses a lesson it will be made up in a timely fashion, or prorated to the following semester.
+If a teacher misses a lesson it will be rescheduled, or prorated to the following semester.

 Luckily, we live in the age of webcams and Skype!
 If schools are closed or you can not make it to your lesson due to poor road conditions, then lessons will take place via Skype.
 Please download Skype or Google Hangouts (both are free programs) to your computer/mobile device if you do not already have it.
 It is the responsibility of the parent/student to test audiovisual quality prior to any lessons that may need to be taught in this fashion; just schedule with me when you want to test your setup and we can do so!

 Lessons are given at the studio in Millersville, MD (21108).
 The teaching year is comprised of 3 semesters: Fall semester, Spring semester, and Summer semester.
 The schedule for Summer semesters are slightly different than Fall and Spring.
 Scheduling for Fall and Spring occurs a month prior to the start of each semester.
 Please read on for more information.
 Rates are subject to change from semester to semester; please contact to confirm the listed below are the current rates.